Filing requirements

 Requirements

-- The INPI informs the applicant of this fact and requests the translation to be provided within a 2-month period (R612-21 CPI, paragraph 2);
+• The INPI informs the applicant of this fact and requests the translation to be provided within a period of 2 months (R612-21 CPI, paragraph 2);

-- The wording of R612-21 CPI is not entirely clear as to whether this period runs from the notification or the filing date (however, INPI notifications state that this period runs from the receipt of the notification);
+• The wording of Article R612-21 CPI is not entirely clear as to whether this period runs from the notification or the filing (but INPI notifications state that this period runs from receipt of the notification);

-- The patent application was filed by means of a reference, which is not drafted in French (R612-8 CPI, paragraph 5):
+• The patent application was filed by reference, and the reference is not drafted in French (R612-8 CPI, paragraph 5):

 Sanction